pomdtr/smallweb.run/www/docs/guides/env.md

 In addition to these, the `SMALLWEB_ADMIN` environment variable is also set for admin apps.

-## Encryption
+## Encrypted Secrets

 > [!WARNING] This feature is recommended only for advanced users.

 Smallweb delegates encryption to [SOPS](https://github.com/getsops/sops).

-Encrypted secrets are stored in a `secrets.enc.env` file at the root of your app dir, or in the `.smallweb` (for global secrets).
+Encrypted secrets are stored in a `secrets.enc.env` file at the root of your app dir.

 Smallweb will automatically decrypt the file and inject the secrets as environment variables into your app at runtime.